sboorlagadda/usergrid-awsiot/README.md

 1. AP abstract cloud and behaves as a gateway between device & cloud
 1. AP and Devices communicate using a magical interface that is exposed and is out-of-scope.
-1. All APs are mapped to Usergrid`s Organization using a single device certificate.
+1. APs are mapped to Usergrid`s Organization using a single device certificate.
 So in AWS, things are just Access Points.
 1. Each AP is a device in AWS IoT and uses a device certificate which is mapped to Usergrid`s Organization
 1. Multiple APs share the same device certificate resource identifying the Org.
 1. Multiple tenant`s device data/request flows through AP and to Cloud
-1. Assuming device -> tenant relationship is available through deviceserial# -> Usergrid`s application id.
+1. Assuming device -> tenant relationship is available through deviceserial# -> Usergrid`s application id mapping in some backend service.

 A completely isolated tenent deployment, where APs are operated by tenant itself is also possible with a dedicated organization in Usergrid.
-And a dedicated device certificate mapping all his APs to his org and we can provide a way to map his device serial numbers to app inside his org.
+And a dedicated device certificate mapping all his APs to his org.
+Provide a way to map his device serial numbers to his apps inside his org.

 #### Mappings
 Actor|Usergrid|AWS IoT